-Enjoy Stuffed Zucchini 3 ways with mediterranean, crispy panko, and Mexican renditions.
+Enjoy this vegetarian stuffed zucchini, with mediterranean, crispy panko, and Mexican options.
 Choose your flavor route and enjoy in under 30 minutes!

 If you have a home garden, you know what it’s like — you wait and wait and wait for your fruits and veggies to sprout, only to be left with 5x more you can eat all at one time!
 While tomatoes and strawberries are easy to use up quickly when you’re presented with your whole crop at once, veggies like zucchinis are a bit more difficult.
 They’re versatile, but not as much so as tomatoes.
 And how many zucchini recipes are there, really?